dapr/docs/concepts/actors/actors_api.md

 #### Examples:

-Example of activating an actor:
+Example of activating an actor: The example creates an actor of type stormtrooper with an actorId of 50

 ```shell
 curl -X POST http://localhost:3000/actors/stormtrooper/50 \